-Pregnancy can come with a whole litany of unpleasant side effects, but being constipated might be one of the worst.
+Pregnancy can come with a whole litany of unpleasant side effects, but constipation might be one of the worst.
 The gas, bloating, and constant pressure, coupled with the inability to release the Kraken… It’s enough to drive anyone into a desperate Google search for constipation remedies.
-From your work computer.
+Even from your work computer.
 During a meeting.
 With your boss.

 Pregnancy Constipation Causes